activa-prefapp/backstage-kubevela/README.md

 ## Module installation

-Once the initial repository provided by KubeVela has been downloaded for testing, it is necessary to follow the following steps for the preparation of the container image.
+Once the initial repository provided by KubeVela for testing has been downloaded, the following steps are necessary for the preparation of the container image.

 ````
 yarn add --cwd packages/app @oamdev/plugin-kubevela-backend